When to plant cilantro

 How long until cilantro is ready to harvest?

-About 45 days from transplant or sowing.
-In zone 6, plants set out around Apr 16 are typically ready near May 31.
+About 45 days from planting until first harvest.
+In zone 6, cilantro planted around Apr 16 is typically ready near May 31.